Blog > Startups Tips SaaS

 So, what factors should you look at when pricing your software?
 Many factors come into play when creating an effective pricing strategy including:

 Because of this, creating an effective pricing strategy can be challenging for many software companies today.
-Let’s take a look at why many SaaS companies miss the mark with their pricing strategy.
+Some common pitfalls that cause SaaS companies to miss the mark with their pricing include:

 Customer Acquisition isn’t Everything